OSA May Cause Joint Pain in Postmenopausal Women

 Dr. Abelar offers mandibular orthotic devices here in the office.
 These devices are often better tolerated than CPAP therapy because they do not rely on forced air, which many people find uncomfortable, or awkward masks and machinery.
 Mandibular orthotic devices are custom fit to your individual mouth and prop your airway open manually.
 They fit comfortably into the mouth, and do not require the use of masks, machinery, or tubing.
 They are also easier to care for.

 If you are interested in learning more about mandibular sleep orthotics, Dr. Abelar will be happy to discuss your options with you.
-Please contact the office today to schedule a consultation to see if a mandibular sleep orthotic is the right solution to your sleep apnea.
+Please contact Dentist in San Diego CA office today to schedule a consultation to see if a mandibular sleep orthotic is the right solution to your sleep apnea.